kaziIftakherRahman/HSC_RAG/README.md

 # HSC Bangla Literature RAG API

 This project is a Retrieval-Augmented Generation (RAG) system designed to answer questions about HSC-level Bangla literature.
-It processes a PDF of a Bangla story, extracts the text using OCR, and uses a conversational AI chain powered by Google's Gemini models to answer user queries based on the text.
+It processes a PDF of a Bangla story called "অপরিচিতা", extracts the text using OCR, and uses a conversational AI chain powered by Google's Gemini models to answer user queries based on the text.

 ---